 Interestingly, the author later wrote two prequel novellas (with a third on its way), starting with The Hedge Knight which essentially reproduced the Ice and Fire themes about power and politics down to a much smaller and far easier-to-digest form, and radically less intimidating to newcomers, particularly the graphic novel adaptations.

-Also interesting to see how the apparently very faithful HBO TV adaptation Game Of Thrones (currently in production) handles the uber-serialised, densely-plotted structure and the vast cast of characters in the story.
-The same.
+Also interesting to see how the very faithful HBO TV adaptation Game of Thrones is handling the uber-serialised, densely-plotted structure and the vast cast of characters in the story.
 The plot is reproduced quite faithfully and getting lost is easy.
 Having said that, the TV series benefits from the presence of "Previously On" intros.
 They only cover what happened in the episode just prior to this one, but it still helps.
 (Also, it seriously helps to have faces and voices to hang onto character names.
 Even some characters who were Scrappies in the books are getting a better reception on screen.)

 They aren't above combining characters and changing or simplifying plots to make each season more self-contained though.
 While the books pass from one to the next with barely a hiccup the seasons released so far have a distinctive beginning, middle, and end.